 3.2 Students may submit a request to their relevant Head of School to exceed these limits.
 The Head of School will take into account the student’s academic record and any other factors which would require a student to seek enrolment outside of these limits.
 Approval is not automatic.

 3.3 Students may appeal any decision in this regard in accordance with the Academic Appeals and Grievances Policy and Procedures.

 3.4 Summer school enrolment will be restricted to a lower number of units or modules than a compulsory study period and are the equivalent of part-time study as specified in the respective course sequence for each course.

 4.1 Diploma of Nursing students are learning within a blended model of delivery which involves and requires that students undertake reading, activities and assessments online prior to face to face teaching or clinical lab instruction and assessments.
 Failure to complete online reading, activities and assessments will impact student capacity to participate in clinical lab assessments and therefore success with these requirements that work toward completion of the unit.
-Diploma of Nursing students are required to complete 100% of scheduled clinical laboratories and 400 placement hours to meet current course accreditation requirements.
+Diploma of Nursing students are required to complete 100% of scheduled clinical laboratories and be assessed as satisfactory in a minimum of 400 practicum hours to meet current course accreditation requirements.